 - Consider taking additional recommended courses to strengthen your application.

-- Research your schools of interest and their recommend target GPA.
+- Research your schools of interest and the recommend target GPA.

-- Use LionPATH target GPA tool to determine the GPA required to reach your goal.
+- Use the LionPATH target GPA tool to determine the GPA required to reach your goal.

 - Performance on an appropriate standardized test (GRE, MCAT, OAT, DAT, PCAT ...)

 - Review testing Web sites, print out, and carefully read the instruction book.